 eCommerce Is Growing But Are The Profits Growing Alongside With It?

 eCommerce is very important for a brand that wants to be recognized globally, but there is a need to balance the e-commerce alongside brick and mortar stores.
 According to US census Bureau, eCommerce made up only 7.7 percent of all retail sales in the first quarter of 2016, eCommerce sales have been growing at a rate of about 15 percent year over year.
 In quarter 1 of of 2016 total sales only grew by 2.2 percent.

 The fact is, eCommerce is growing so fast and becoming very convenient for buyers but the real question is how profitable is this platform to retailers?
-John Idol the CEO of Micheal Kors, in February 2016 made a statement saying that the profit from online sales were weighed down by free return, free delivery, and packaging costs, which was resulting in a lower margin than physical stores, one of the problems John Idol noted by John Idol is that consumers are taking advantage of free delivery and free returns by ordering clothes in different sixes to try on and afterwards return it back.
-This is absolutely wrong and brings less profit because of the money spent on free delivery and free returns by the company.
+John Idol the CEO of Micheal Kors, in February 2016 made a statement saying that the profit from online sales were weighed down by free return, free delivery, and packaging costs, which was resulting in a lower margin than physical stores, one of the problems noted by John Idol is that consumers are taking advantage of free delivery and free returns by ordering clothes in different sixes to try on and afterwards return it back.
+This is absolutely wrong and it gives room to reduced profit due to the capital spent on free delivery and free returns by the company.